realworldocaml/book/en/guided-tour.md

 the `.(i)` syntax is used to refer to an element of an array, and the `<-` syntax is for modification.
 Because the elements of the array are counted starting at zero, element `.(2)` is the third element.

+A new and somewhat odd type has cropped up in this example: `unit`.
+What makes `unit` different is that there is only one value of type `unit`, which is written `()`.
+Because there is only one value of type `unit` that value doesn't really convey any information.

+If it doesn't convey any information, then what is `unit` good for?
+Most of the time, `unit` acts as a placeholder.
+Thus, we use `unit` for the return value of an operation like setting a mutable field that operates by side effect rather than by returning a value.
+It's also used as the argument to functions that don't require an input value.
+This is similar to the role that `void` plays in languages like C and Java.

 ### Mutable record fields